goxanupopa/demo-mkdocs-material-prod/docs/index.md

 ## Summary

-This document pursues the educational objective of learning Continuous deployment With static site generators in ten steps :
+This document pursues the educational objective to learn continuous deployment with static site generators in ten steps :

 1. What is continuous deployment ?
 2. What is a static site generator ?